-Serving the community since 1873, Box Hill Cemetery is still an active, operational cemetery for interment and memorialisation supporting today's bereaved families.
+Serving the community since 1873, Box Hill Cemetery continues as an active, operational cemetery for interment and memorialisation in support of today's bereaved families.
 The cemetery's cultural, historic and landscape values are considered of State significance by the National Trust.

-While new graves are currently unavailable, burials continue regularly as many existing family plots contain unused spaces.
+New graves are currently available and many existing family plots may also contain unused spaces.
 Our friendly administration staff will assist wherever possible to identify opportunities for additional use of existing family graves.

 Our helpful staff are skilled in understanding and meeting emotional, social and cultural needs of mourners of diverse backgrounds.

 Box Hill Cemetery record searches for genealogical or any other purpose may be conducted by website visitors anytime by simply selecting the 'Find a Grave or Memorial' function.
 A map of the selected site and surrounding area may be printed off to help visitors find specific graves and memorials.
 A touch-screen grave-finder is also provided opposite the office in the centre of the cemetery to assist visitors.